Video CD

 by Sony, Philips, Matsushita and JVC; it is referred to as the White Book standard.
-The MPEG-1 format was also released that same year.
+The MPEG-1 video compression format was also released that same year.

-Brief history
+History

+Predecessors

 LaserDisc was first available on the market, in Atlanta, Georgia, on December 15, 1978.
 This 30 cm disc could hold an hour of analog audio and video (digital audio was added a few years later) on each side.
 The LaserDisc provided picture quality nearly double the resolution of VHS tape and analog audio quality far superior to cheap mono VHS recorders (although the difference to the more expensive VHS HiFi stereo recorders was minuscule).

 Philips later teamed up with Sony to develop a new type of disc, called the compact disc or CD.
 Introduced in 1982 in Japan (1983 in the U.S. and Europe), the CD is about 120 mm in diameter, and is single-sided.
 The format was initially designed to store digitized sound and proved to be a success in the music industry.

-A few years later, Philips decided to give CDs the ability to produce video, utilizing the same technology as its LaserDisc counterpart.
-This led to the creation of CD Video (CD-V) in 1987.
-However, the disc's small size significantly impeded the ability to store analog video; thus only 5 minutes of picture information could fit on the disc's surface (despite the fact that the audio was digital).
-Therefore, CD-V distribution was limited to featuring music videos, and it was soon discontinued by 1991.
+In 1987, Philips released CD Video (CD-V), effectively a hybrid format combining analog LaserDisc-compatible video alongside separate audio-only CD-compatible tracks on a 12cm CD-sized disc.

+However, the disc's small size meant it could only hold six minutes of analog video, restricting it primarily to song-length music videos.
+CD Video had been discontinued by the early 1990s as Philips concentrated on more promising MPEG-based digital video compression.

+Development

 By the early 1990s engineers were able to digitize and compress video signals, greatly improving storage efficiency.
 Because this new format could hold 74/80 minutes of audio and video on a 650/700MB disc, releasing movies on compact discs finally became a reality.
-Extra capacity was obtained by sacrificing the error correction (it was believed that minor errors in the datastream would go unnoticed by the viewer).
+Extra capacity was obtained by sacrificing the error correction, as it was believed that minor errors in the datastream would go unnoticed by the viewer.
 This format was named Video CD or VCD.
+Despite the similar name it differed fundamentally from—and was incompatible with—the earlier CD Video format.